Manifest destiny: Themes and influences

 Many Americans agreed with Paine, and came to believe that the United States' virtue was a result of its special experiment in freedom and democracy.
 Thomas Jefferson, in a letter to James Monroe, wrote, "it is impossible not to look forward to distant times when our rapid multiplication will expand itself beyond those limits, and cover the whole northern, if not the southern continent."
+In an 1823 letter to Monroe, Jefferson described the potential annexation of Cuba as "the most interesting addition which could ever be made to our system of states."
 To Americans in the decades that followed their proclaimed freedom for mankind, embodied in the Declaration of Independence, could only be described as the inauguration of "a new time scale" because the world would look back and define history as events that took place before, and after, the Declaration of Independence.
 It followed that Americans owed to the world an obligation to expand and preserve these beliefs.

 The second theme's origination is less precise.
 A popular expression of America's mission was elaborated by President Abraham Lincoln's description in his December 1, 1862, message to Congress.
 He described the United States as "the last, best hope of Earth".
 The "mission" of the United States was further elaborated during Lincoln's Gettysburg Address, in which he interpreted the American Civil War as a struggle to determine if any nation with democratic ideals could survive; this has been called by historian Robert Johannsen "the most enduring statement of America's Manifest Destiny and mission".

 The third theme can be viewed as a natural outgrowth of the belief that God had a direct influence in the foundation and further actions of the United States.
 Political scientist and historian Clinton Rossiter described this view as summing "that God, at the proper stage in the march of history, called forth certain hardy souls from the old and privilege-ridden nations ... and that in bestowing his grace He also bestowed a peculiar responsibility".
 Americans presupposed that they were not only divinely elected to maintain the North American continent, but also to "spread abroad the fundamental principles stated in the Bill of Rights".
-In many cases this meant neighboring colonial holdings and countries were seen as obstacles rather than the destiny God had provided the United States.
+In many cases, this meant neighboring colonial holdings and countries were seen as obstacles rather than the destiny God had provided the United States.